 Performance Bands and supporting documents that include specimen examination questions and past HSC examinations are available on the NESA website.
-For more information on the process and procedures for Stage 6 Assessment in Schools please refer to the NESA website: educationstandards.nsw.edu.au/wps/Jportal/nesa/1112/Understanding-the- curriculum/assessment/assessment-in-practice.
+For more information on the process and procedures for Stage 6 Assessment in Schools please refer to the NSW curriculum website at curriculum.nsw.edu.au/.